csc-training/summerschool/gpu-openmp/intro/Readme.md

 ====================================================================================
 =============================== End of ROCm SMI Log ================================
 ```
-When a GPU application is running we can live info about the temperature, RAM usage and perctange of GPU used.
+When a GPU application is running we can seelive info about the temperature, RAM usage, and perctange of GPU used.